Yucatán Travel Itinerary: a 2 Week Yucatán Peninsula Road Trip

 When you've had enough Mayan history for the day, once again it's cenotes time!
 If you want to swim in peace, choose some of the less popular ones, like Zacil-Ha.
 The crowds of Tulum will seem light years away from there.

-Another option I have for you guys is just chilling at the beach.
+Another option I have for you guys is just chilling at Tulum beach.
 You know I'm not exactly a fan of lazy beach vacations, because I'm not a hundred years old.
 But the beaches of Tulum are probably the most beautiful ones I've ever seen.
 Especially Playa Pescadores showed me that heaven is really a place on Earth

-Day 6 and 7 of Yucatán Itinerary: Palenque
+Day 6 and 7 of Yucatán Itinerary: Palenque detour (Chiapas) + road trip days

 See the route of 6th day of itinerary on Google Maps

-Main sites visited on day 6 and 7: Palenque
+Main sites visited on day 6 and 7: Palenque road trip

 Restaurant tips: Cafe Jade | La Chiapaneca